 …and I got that phone number.
 Let the games begin…

 After days of playful phone time and hanging out in the cafeteria, I asked her out on a date, to which she agreed.
 I had worked hard to keep my horns from protruding from my head (along with any other revealing “growth”) while in her presence and during conversations to ensure that my intentions remained a secret.
-Her only condition for the date was that she pick the event.
-No problem.
-No matter what she chose, the POST-date was my endgame.
-My plans for her involved smooth talkin’, slow undressin’, hidden body part kissin’ and of course, my “Baby, I’m so weak.
-We can’t do this” plea, but only AFTER she had reached her “Kenny, don’t stop NOW” point.

 And what did she choose as the location and activity for our date?
-Well, if you haven’t figured it out by the title and introduction…

-Fast forward to Wednesday night: the two of us, standing and clapping in rhythm to a gospel song.
 Service was held in a rented space located in a strip mall north of campus.
 There were about 30 people in attendance.
-To be honest, I thought I was standing amidst the members of some two-tamborine, one-guitar cult from the Bible Belt (in fairness, they had a lead guitar, bass guitar AND a drummer, so I’ll give them that).
-Anyway, that’s how it looked to someone who grew up in a full-sized church with carpet floors, stained glass windows, choir loft, pulpit and pews with plum-colored cushion seats.
-Definitely a different feel.
-And the pastor?
-The pastor was the very same heavy set, deep breathing, still-had-an-early-80s-jheri-curl, man who served me at the soul food shop next door to the church on many occasions.
-Thank God I never acted a fool in the deli or took a date.
-Or had I?
+To be honest, I thought I was standing amidst the members of some two-tambourine, one-guitar cult from the Bible Belt (in fairness, they had a lead guitar, bass guitar AND a drummer, so I’ll give them that).

 Towards the end of service, the pastor began “seeing” the congregants’ individual needs for prayer and healing.

-Of course, someone rose and walked to the front of the church, as I’d expected.
+Of course, someone rose and scampered to the front of the church, as I’d expected.
 In fact, a random person came forth with each and every “vision” he received.
-They each were blessed with the “laying on of hands” with his anointing oil as he pressed his large palm firmly against their foreheads while the other hand held them in place by the nape of their neck.
-He prayed mightily before pushing each person into the waiting arms of this gargantuan bust-sized woman who caught them as they fell backwards, arms outstretched.
+Shortly after, each was blessed with the anointing oil and “laying on of hands” as he pressed his large palm firmly against their foreheads while the other hand held them in place by the nape of their neck.

-“Blessed by Breasts”, I thought to myself.
+“Blessed by Breasts,” I thought to myself.

 I know, I know.
 Kenny Davis, you are the-